The Commonplace

 Main Finding

-Digital transformation and AI adoption in government can generate meaningful productivity and efficiency gains—mainly via automation, workflow optimization, and data-driven decision-making—but in practice these gains are frequently muted or uneven.
-Implementation barriers (infrastructure, skills, organizational fragmentation) and governance risks (regulatory gaps, ethical and accountability concerns) prevent investments from translating into sustained, inclusive public-sector performance improvements.
-Sustainable gains require integrated strategies that pair technology deployment with institutional reform, capacity building, and robust AI governance.
+Digital transformation and AI adoption can deliver measurable productivity and governance benefits in government—through automation, workflow optimization, and data-driven decision-making—but these gains are frequently limited or unrealized in practice.
+Implementation barriers (infrastructure, skills, organizational fragmentation) and governance risks (algorithmic opacity, privacy breaches, bias, vendor lock-in) substantially constrain scalability, sustainability, and public trust.
+The paper recommends integrated, context-sensitive strategies that align technology deployment with institutional reform, capacity building, and robust AI governance to make productivity gains sustainable and equitable.

 Key Points